xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 # Updated the formatting and made comments visable

-+ Followed a tutorial by BlondieBits to start off learning a bit of boostrap and get a good foundation for this project
++ Followed a tutorial by BlondieBits to start off learning a bit of boostrap (link included below project)

 + Followed another more in depth tutorial by DrewRyan to get a better handle on bootstrap (link included below project)
 ```